shortstheory/underwater-dtn/2do.md

 pending:
     * how about a TTL for position updates from a GPS node?
+    * random will disrupt the hashCode logic! - so either drop it or so it won't work

 later:

 in progress:
+* discard OoO payloads
 * inbound fragments will be lost on power disruption
 * backup datagrams metadata to internal storage, this only has to be written n deleted once
 * remove println->log.info